The secret you’re keeping is keeping you sick

 This is why my approach is integrative.
 We don't just talk about "stopping" the behavior; we look at the underlying mental health struggles and the "why" behind the compulsion.
 We work to regulate your nervous system so that "normal life" doesn't feel like something you constantly need to escape from.

-The Myth of the "Point of No Return"
+The Myth of the Point of No Return

 Shame is lying to you.

-I believe in the transformative power of therapy because I have seen it work—not just in the hundreds of people I’ve supported over the last five years, but in the very fabric of my own life.
-I am living proof that you can be at your absolute lowest point and still build a life of radical honesty, integrity, and genuine peace.
-Complete change isn’t just a possibility; it is a reality that starts the moment you stop carrying the secret alone.
+I believe in the transformative power of therapy because I have seen it work—not just in the hundreds of people I’ve supported over the last five years, but in the very fabric of my own life.Every day I see proof - in my clients, my friends from 12 Steps and myself that you can be at your absolute lowest point and still build a life of radical honesty, integrity, and genuine peace.
+Complete change isn’t just a possibility; it is a reality that begins when you start admitting that life and you aren’t what you want them to be and begin the journey of asking for help.

 The First Brave Step